-Alice Newton Memorial Park has four access points and consists of varied habitat classifications such as forests and woodlands, streams, wetlands, etc. Other major landmarks in the park include “the meadow” and the nearby Wepawaug Falls.
+Alice Newton Memorial Park has four access points and consists of varied habitat classifications such as forests and woodlands, streams, and wetlands.
+Other major landmarks in the park include “the meadow” and the nearby Wepawaug Falls.
 The “Falls” are on Woodbridge Land Trust Property and for many people are synonymous with this park.
 The Wepawaug River’s northern and eastern branches merge here before it empties into Long Island Sound.
 Many old stone walls run through much of the Park, adding an element of this land’s past agricultural history.

 The main “blue” trail was originally part of the Naugatuck Trail, one of the oldest Indian trails in Connecticut.
 This trail is a key component to the state designated Woodbridge Greenway.
 Hikers can enjoy about 5 miles of trails consisting of 6 major trails and several additional minor trail, connecting the Elderslie Preserve to Fitzgerald Tract.
 This trail boast the beauty of wetlands, Indian Trail Pond and Keenes Pond, the serenity of the Wepawaug River and Wepawaug Falls, and hardwood forest stands.